-Richard M. ‘Dick’ Brewer was the group’s first leader until he was killed by Andrew “Buckshot” Roberts at Blazer’s Mill on April 4, 1878.
-Frank MacNab then took command, but would also die less than a month later at the hands of a posse made up of the combined forces of the Jessie Evans Gang and Seven Rivers Warriors at the Fritz Ranch on April 29th.
+Richard M. “Dick” Brewer was the group’s first leader until Andrew “Buckshot” Roberts killed him at Blazer’s Mill on April 4, 1878.
+Frank MacNab then took command but would also die less than a month later at the hands of a posse made up of the Jessie Evans Gang and Seven Rivers Warriors combined forces at the Fritz Ranch on April 29.
 Josiah Gordon “Doc” Scurlock then took the lead.

-The violence of the Lincoln County War continued to rage until finally in September, 1878, President Rutherford B. Hayes removed New Mexico’s corrupt Governor Axtell from office and appointed Lew Wallace as New Mexico’s new governor.
+The violence of the Lincoln County War continued to rage until finally, in September 1878, President Rutherford B. Hayes removed New Mexico’s corrupt Governor Axtell from office and appointed Lew Wallace as New Mexico’s new governor.
 At first, Governor Wallace felt that conditions in Lincoln County might call for martial law.
 The President, however, advised lawbreakers to return to peace.
 On November 13, 1878, Governor Wallace proclaimed an amnesty for all those involved in the Lincoln County War if they were not already under indictment.
-This proclamation; however, did not include Billy the Kid.
-Officially, this ended the Lincoln County War, but, not before nineteen people had been killed in the conflict.
+This proclamation, however, did not include Billy the Kid.
+Officially, this ended the Lincoln County War, but not before 19 people had been killed in the conflict.